-Choosing which Citroen van is right for you, really depends on what you’re going to use it for.
+Of all the different makes and models out there, choosing which Citroen van is right for you, really depends on what you’re going to use it for.
 As they come in very different sizes, being clear about how you’ll use the van will make deciding on the size of the interior you need easier.

 The smallest of the Citroen range is the Nemo.
 With a useful length of 2.5m when the passenger seat’s folded down, you might just about squeeze in a ladder .
 What’s certain is that its 2.8m3 volume will fit in quite a few parcels.
 They can be relatively heavy too as the Nemo can take a payload of 660kg.